 Don’t leave the ice pack on your skin for longer than 20 minutes, and don’t use it more often than once every hour.

 Elevate the scrotum with a rolled-up towel when you are resting.

 For the first few days, wear an athletic supporter.
 When your pain subsides, wear briefs instead of boxers to better support the scrotum.
 This can help relieve pain.

 Use a condom to protect against sexually transmitted diseases (STDs).

 If your condition was caused by an STD, be sure to inform your sexual partner(s).

-Make a follow-up appointment as directed by your health care provider.
+Make a follow-up appointment or as directed by your healthcare provider.

 Increased pain or swelling in the scrotum

 Pain during ejaculation

 Fever above 100.4°F (38°C)